slak44/ckompiler/README.md

 1. `MachineTarget`: This interface describes a particular compilation target.
 It contains the relevant `MachineTargetData` instance, and data about the register file of the target ISA.
+2. `TargetOptions`: Represents the set of CLI options passed to a target.
 2. `MachineRegisterClass`: Describes a type of register in the ISA.
 For example, x64 distinguishes between general purpose integer registers (`rax`, `rbp`, etc) and SSE/AVX registers (`xmm4`, `ymm1`, etc).
 3. `MachineRegister`: A description of a particular register in the ISA.
 Stores size, class, aliases.
-4. `TargetFunGenerator`: Implementors of this interface are code generators for a single function CFG, for a particular `MachineTarget`.
+4. `TargetFunGenerator`: Implementors of this interface are code generators for a single function graph, for a particular `MachineTarget`.
 An instance of this class holds all the state required for all the code generation stages before emission.
 5. `AsmEmitter`: Takes the result of all the function generators in a